jvahedi/gpt-editor/README.md

 ## Getting started

-You can download the "EditorBot" **zip file** to get a portably executable version of this tool; full instructions inside.
+You can download the "`EditorBot`" **zip file** to get a portably executable version of this tool; full instructions inside.

 Additionally, more general functions and visualizations are **available** through the **Jupyter** notebook.